Rembrandt's 'The Night Watch' undergoes public restoration | DW | 08.07.2019

 Read more: Rembrandt collector counteracts isolationism with art

-More than 2 million people visit the Rijksmuseum each year, which houses the world's largest collection of Rembrandt's works.
+More than 2 million people visit the Rijksmuseum, which houses the world's largest collection of Rembrandt's works, each year.

 nm/tj (AFP, AP, Reuters)